Boy-Genius/panopto-saver/README.md

 # Panopto Saver
+This repository is made in order to save direct watch videos from the panopto cloud hosting service.

-sometimes the script doesnt run until you manully download the first 1-3 TS files by entering the right urls.
+NOTE:sometimes the script doesnt run until you manully download the first 1-3 TS files by entering the right urls.

+Instructions:
 1. Enter a video on panopto.
 2. Press Ctrl + Shift + I (or right click, "inspect element")
 3. Network => (while video is playing) Right click on ts file.